ghemsley/project-template-react-rails-api/README.md

 ## Development

-By default, the both the Rails backend and the React frontend run in developent mode.
+By default, the both the Rails backend and the React frontend run in development mode.

 The backend serves at `localhost:3000` by default.
 Many routes are under a prefix, `localhost:3000/api`.